This article may contain compensated links. Please read disclaimer for more info.

 The mille-feuille was born at 28 Rue du Bac, in Paris 7.
 At that time this address was occupied by the Pâtisserie Seugnot and it was in this pastry shop where François Pierre de La Varenne invented the mille-feuille around 1651.

-The mille-feuille is one of the best desserts in Paris but also one of the most difficult Parisian cakes to prepare.
+For many people, the mille-feuille is the best cake in Paris but also one of the most difficult cakes to prepare.
 The top of the mille-feuille is iced with icing sugar or fondant.
 Also, it is possible to add jam or fruit, but the typical mille-feuille is just like in the picture.

 The mille-feuille became a popular cake in Paris in the 19th century, especially among the local nobility.
 Today it is one of Parisians’ favorite cakes.

 - Carl Marletti – 51, Rue de Censier, Paris 5